Motia Icon

 Overview

 Write each Step in whatever language makes sense - TypeScript, Python, or JavaScript.
-They all run together, share the same state, and talk through events.
+They all run together, share the same state, and talk through queued messages.

 How It Works